felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 in a big ball of fire, but I didn't want my colleagues to suffer the fall with me.
 I wanted them to thrive and excel at their rightfully chosen tasks.
-Ironically, I now believe this is precisely the kind of mindset that drives the DevOps philosophy: do everything you can to maximize the value your peers can deliver.
+Ironically, I now believe this is precisely the kind of mindset that drives the DevOps philosophy: Do everything you can to maximize the value your peers can deliver.
 However, I was simply too discouraged at the time to realize this.